 See all hotels in City centre

 South of the city centre, fashionable Ixelles is the shopper’s choice of where to stay in Brussels.
 The main artery, Avenue Louise, is a catwalk to big-name designers.
 By night the vibe is upbeat in the district’s slick lounge bars, gourmet restaurants and live music venues.
 Follow Avenue Louise south to Bois de la Cambre’s serene forests, lakes and Cistercian abbey.
-West of Ixelles, the arty Saint-Gilles neighbourhood is punctuated by graceful townhouses and is home to the Art Nouveau Horta Museum.
+West of Ixelles, the arty Saint-Gilles neighborhood is punctuated by graceful townhouses and is home to the Art Nouveau Horta Museum.

 See all hotels in Ixelles

 Glass and steel skyscrapers crowd the horizon in the 21st- century European Quarter, where the city’s policymakers convene behind the gleaming façades of the European Union Commission and EU Council.
-Trône and Schuman metro stations serve the neighbourhood, which lies east of the city centre and is home to some of Brussels’ smartest hotels.
+Trône and Schuman metro stations serve the neighborhood, which lies east of the city centre and is home to some of Brussels’ smartest hotels.
 The Brussels Park, overshadowed by the stately Royal Palace, lies to the west.
 Bordering the district to the east is Cinquantenaire Park, where a triumphal arch looms above flower-strewn lawns.
 Here you’ll find the Royal Military Museum and the motor-mad AutoWorld Museum.

 See all hotels in the European Quarter